- What is a lead management system?

 Good KPIs aren’t just there to look good on a dashboard.
 They help you make better decisions.

-Let’s recap on Lead Management System
+Let’s recap Lead Management Systems

 If 80% of leads are never used, it’s not a generation problem. 📉 It’s a problem of structure, prioritization, and above all, activation.